Washington-Liberty High School: Campus

 The new four-story building frames the northern end of War Memorial Stadium, referencing the orientation of the original three story 1924 building.
 A stepped terrace leads to the field from the school's student commons and outdoor eating areas.
 The school's primary corridor on the ground floor is the focal point for the more public spaces, which include the performing arts center, student commons, alumni conference room, cyber cafe, and journalism suite.
 It spans the distance between the commons and a primary entrance with access to a multistory parking structure and bus lanes.
 A public entrance is located on N Stafford St, and a separate public entrance serves the pool.

 The compact massing of the new building allowed for the construction of additional athletic fields on land previously occupied by the former school.
-The orientation of the new school within the surrounding open space and the abundant pedestrian connections across the site that connect neighborhoods adhere to Arlington County's urban design guidelines, which follow "smart growth" planning principles.
+The orientation of the new school within the surrounding open space and the abundant pedestrian connections across the site that connect neighborhoods adhere to Arlington County's urban design guidelines, which follow smart growth planning principles.
 The new building was certified LEED gold by the U.S. Green Building Council (USGBC) rating system, the second high school in Virginia to achieve that benchmark.

-On the east side of the building near the indoor pool but not directly attached to the main building is the so-called Annex Building which became apart of Washington-Liberties campus in 2022 after three years of renovations.
+On the east side of the building near the indoor pool but not directly attached to the main building is the so-called annex which became a part of Washington-Liberties campus in 2022 after three years of renovations.

 Academics

-In 1985, Washington-Liberty was named a National (Blue Ribbon) School of Excellence by the US Department of Education.
+In 1985, Washington-Liberty was named a National Blue Ribbon School of Excellence by the US Department of Education.
 In 2007, Newsweek magazine ranked Washington-Liberty 33rd among the nation's top high schools.

-Washington-Liberty is the only school in Arlington that offers both the Advanced Placement Program and the International Baccalaureate Program.
+As of 2024, Washington-Liberty is the only school in Arlington that offers both the Advanced Placement program and the International Baccalaureate program.
 The vast majority of its students take advantage of these advanced courses or diploma programs.

 Fine arts

 The school offers fine arts courses and electives.
 Within the music department, electives include the marching and symphonic bands, madrigals, women's chorale, choir, orchestra, music theory, and guitar.
 In 2007, the music department received the Blue Ribbon Award, the highest award given by the Virginia Music Educators Association.
 The school was also a blue ribbon school for 2010–11.

+The Washington Liberty Theatre Department participated in the 2024 Brandon Victor Dixon Awards.
+Their production of Sweeney Todd: The Demon Barber of Fleet Street was nominated for best musical, with actor Jack Potter, in the role of Adolpho Pirelli being nominated for Best Actor, Celeste Collins in the role of Ms. Lovett being a finalist for Best Actress, and Erika Sjetnan-Day being nominated in props for the technical theatre award.

+WL Theatre teacher and director Danny Issa was featured on NPR talking about WL's 2023 production of Almost, Maine by John Cariani.

 Demographics

-The gender breakdown of the 2,549 students enrolled in 2021–2022 was:
+The gender breakdown of the 2,900 students enrolled in 2023–2024 was: